-- Overall accountability for antimicrobial management lies at the highest level of each health service organisation, and with the clinicians responsible for delivering services efficiently and effectively. - The National Safety and Quality Health Service Clinical Governance Standard identifies management requirements for ensuring that the antimicrobial stewardship (AMS) program is appropriately supported and implemented, and that outcomes are evaluated. - The preferred model for AMS in most settings involves a multidisciplinary AMS team that has the responsibility and resources for implementing a program to improve antimicrobial prescribing. - Effective implementation of an AMS program within a health service organisation requires a good safety
+- Overall accountability for antimicrobial management lies at the highest level of each health service organisation, and with the clinicians responsible for delivering services e ciently and e ectively. - The National Safety and Quality Health Service Clinical Governance Standard identifies management requirements for ensuring that the antimicrobial stewardship (AMS) program is appropriately supported and implemented, and that outcomes are evaluated. - The preferred model for AMS in most settings involves a multidisciplinary AMS team that has the responsibility and resources for implementing a program to improve antimicrobial prescribing. - E ective implementation of an AMS program within a health service organisation requires a good safety culture and uses an appropriate quality improvement process.

-- culture and uses an appropriate quality improvement process. - Specific implementation strategies and interventions need to be relevant to the local context and individual circumstances. - A successful AMS program will incorporate ongoing data collection, analysis and actionable feedback to clinicians, as these elements have been shown to improve prescriber behaviour. - To be sustainable over time, an AMS program should use a quality improvement framework that incorporates audit and actionable feedback; teams are more likely to be effective if they have access to education and training in AMS, and effective quality improvement processes.
+- Specific implementation strategies and interventions need to be relevant to the local context and individual circumstances. - A successful AMS program will incorporate ongoing data collection, analysis and actionable feedback to clinicians, as these elements have been shown to improve prescriber behaviour. - To be sustainable over time, an AMS program should use a quality improvement framework that incorporates audit and actionable feedback; teams are more likely to be e ective if they have access to education and training in AMS, and e ective quality improvement processes.